betaglot/plantabeta/docs/dev/ElementsGraph.md

 **Connects**

 **ReducesEffort**
-- Easy HoleMove in CreamyEco is HighEcoValue.
+- Easy HoleMoto in CreamyEco is HighEcoValue.
-- Strenuous SlashMove in SlashyLand is LowEcoValue.
+- Strenuous SlashMoto in SlashyLand is LowEcoValue.

 **AvoidsHassles**